ZigEmbeddedGroup/microzig/docs/design.md

 };
 ```

-For an example of how it is used let's look at rp2040.
-In this case, we need a
+For an example let's look at the target definition of rp2040.
+In this case we
-more complex linker script as the firmware must start with the bootrom.
+need a linker script that should also place the bootrom at the beggining of
-Fortunately, we can still mostly auto-generate one and just patch it up a bit.
+flash.
+Fortunately, we can still mostly auto-generate one and just patch it up
+a bit.

 ```zig
 // port/raspberrypi/rp2xxx/build.zig